atmire/IRUS/README.md

 # DSpace IRUS-UK patch

-[IRUS (Institutional Repository Usage Statistics)](http://www.irus.mimas.ac.uk/) enables UK Institutional Repositories (IRs) to share and expose statistics based on the COUNTER standard.
-It provides a nation-wide view of UK repository usage to benefit organisations such as [Jisc](https://www.jisc.ac.uk/), offers opportunities for benchmarking and acts as an intermediary between UK repositories and other agencies.
+[IRUS (Institutional Repository Usage Statistics)](http://irus.jisc.ac.uk/) enables participating institutions to share and compare information about usage of items in their institutional and research data repositories.
+IRUS receives raw usage data from repositories and processes these into COUNTER-conformant statistics.
+This provides repositories with comparable, authoritative, standards-based data.
+IRUS is managed and delivered by [Jisc](https://www.jisc.ac.uk/).

-The DSpace IRUS-UK patch has been developed and is maintained by [Atmire](https://www.atmire.com), a registered service provider for DSpace.
+The DSpace IRUS patch has been developed and is maintained by [Atmire](https://www.atmire.com/), a registered service provider for DSpace.

 ## Postcardware